duquej/matchmocker/README.md

 ## Installation

-Use the following commands to get this project up and running
+Use the following commands to get this project up and running.
+Note: you will need to generate your own API Keys to get this app to work.

 ```bash
 git clone [projecturl]